ibm-cloud-docs/dns-svcs/cr-details.md

 You view details of a single custom resolver and view a list of all custom resolvers in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Viewing custom resolver details using the UI
+## Viewing custom resolver details in the UI
 {: #ui-details-cr}
 {: ui}

 To view the details of a custom resolver using the UI, navigate to the custom resolver tab in the DNS Services instance.
 From the custom resolver view, you can view a list of all custom resolvers.
 There, you can view information about a specific custom resolver by clicking the custom resolver name.

-## Get details of a custom resolver using the CLI
+## Get details of a custom resolver from the CLI
 {: #cli-get-cr}
 {: cli}